-This is my first personal note.
-As the title says, this is my own personal note (personal-use oriented) for recording some knowledge points I come across in daily life that are worth writing down
+This is my first personal note, as the title suggests, it is my own personal notes (personal-oriented) to record some knowledge points I encounter in daily life that need to be recorded.

-The content in personal notes is generally fragmented and messy, so please excuse that
+The content of personal notes is generally fragmented and messy, please bear with me.

 Debian13